FastVPSEestiOu/fast-rdiff/README.md

 Yes, it's very well tested.
 We are using it to generate and restore about 500TB of customer backups.
 We are using this code for last 2 year without any issues.
 Thanks to bundled checksumm support for all steps (for delta, for original file) we could be sure in data integrity.

+We tested this library with files from few MB to ~500GB in total size.

+### Is it really fast?

+Yes.
+On Samsung EVO 840 / 850 with modern CPU you could expect about 400-500MB/s for delta generation.

 ### Thanks

 Michael Samuel (https://github.com/therealmik/pyrdiff)